Move follows addition of new Healthy Aging Clinic, age-friendly emergency department accreditation

 What matters to patients affects bottom line

 More than 46 million older adults age 65 and older live in the U.S. today.
-That number is expected to more than double by 2050, which could cripple health care systems.
+That number is expected to more than double by 2050.
+It’s a reality that could cripple health care systems if their approach does not change and a focus of the UC Davis Health Healthy Aging Initiative.

 If we don’t collectively get more efficient at caring for older adults in a way that is both caring and associated with better outcomes, health systems will be completely bogged down in navigating the care that older adults need.